If you face challenges with mental health

 Under the law, HMRC must make “reasonable adjustments” for a person with a “mental impairment which has a substantial and long-term adverse effect on their ability to carry out normal day-to-day activities”.

-HMRC’s internal guidance for DMB (Debt Management and Banking department within HMRC) staff says that:
+HMRC’s internal guidance for DM (Debt Management department within HMRC) staff says that:

 - your affairs should be handled sensitively and sympathetically

-- if you provide evidence of a mental health problem, then DMB may agree not to enforce the debt if this would cause unreasonable distress to you
+- if you provide evidence of a mental health problem, then DM may agree not to enforce the debt if this would cause unreasonable distress to you

-- DMB staff should refer to the Money Advice Liaison Group guidelines for an explanation of good practice in pursuing debts from people with mental health problems.
+- DM staff should refer to the Money Advice Liaison Group guidelines for an explanation of good practice in pursuing debts from people with mental health problems.

 Mental health – www.hmrc.gov.uk/manuals/dmbmanual/DMBM585185.htm